 Musculoskeletal: Undue strain on the muscles of the head and neck, causing chronic tension and lack of blood flow to these muscles may be a source of tension headaches.
 If you have issues in the joints in your neck or jaw, this may potentially result in the musculature to be tense or recruit sub-optimally, which could contribute to tension headaches.

 Vision problems can cause your eyes to strain and as a result, your facial muscles become chronically tense (when is the last time you had your eyes checked?)

 Poor STRESS management.
 Even mild, daily stress can cause chronic tension in the head and neck muscles if you do not have effective stress management techniques.
 The most common cause of headaches is prolonged tension or stress (MediResource, 2012).
 Finding effective stress reduction methods that work for you in your daily life are essential in fighting the battle against tension headaches.
 A variety of mindfulness awareness practices or yoga practices are helpful for some people.
 Please visit my free YouTube channel for some guided practices HERE.

 When you can give your physician valuable details about your headaches, he or she can then recommend an appropriate treatment approach which may include a referral to a specialized health care professional (neurologist, physiotherapist, pain specialist, massage therapist, yoga therapist, counsellor) to help educate and empower you to take an active role in the management of your headaches!

-This article is not intended to diagnose or treat.
-Please consult with your physician if constant headaches persist.
+**This article is not intended to diagnose, treat or act as medical advice.
+Please consult with your physician prior to participating in any of the practices mentioned and please consult your physician if constant headaches persist.